MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassAssignment.md

 Only teachers, students, and applications with application permissions can perform this operation.
 Students can only see assignments assigned to them; teachers and applications with application permissions can see all assignments in a class.
 You can use the Prefer header in your request to get the inactive status in case the assignment is deactivated; otherwise, you will get an unknownFutureValue value in the response.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgEducationClassAssignment](/powershell/module/Microsoft.Graph.Education/Get-MgEducationClassAssignment?view=graph-powershell-1.0)

 ## SYNTAX